Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

   ===================================================   ============================================
   ``ETHTOOL_LINK_EXT_SUBSTATE_MODULE_CMIS_NOT_READY``   The CMIS Module State Machine did not reach
-                                                        the ModuleReady state.
+                                                        the woke ModuleReady state.
 For example, if the module is stuck at ModuleFault state
   ===================================================   ============================================

 DEBUG_GET
 =========

 Requests debugging settings of a device.
-At the moment, only message mask is provided.
+At the woke moment, only message mask is provided.

 Request contents: